-Lecture Series Continues – Thursday, June 6th with Paul Franklin’s “One Gold Rush Immigrant’s Trail to Comstock Silver”
+Lecture Series Continues – Thursday, May 6th with Paul Franklin’s “170 years of Nevada Mining from Silver to Gold”

-We are pleased to continue the 2019 Lecture Series with the Comstock Foundation for History and Culture!
+We are pleased to continue the Gold Hill Hotel Lecture Series!

 BIO: Paul Franklin has been an executive in the semiconductor industry for some 50 years.
-During his career he was instrumental in the startup of five companies.
+During his career he was instrumental in the start-up of five companies.
 Now retired, but still consulting to startup tech companies, he is a frequent lecturer at Stanford University.
 Much of his time is now focused on Western historical research specializing in the areas of mining and its technology.
-He has published articles in professional journals, been a lecturer at the UNR’s Osher Lifelong Learning Institute and appeared on the local TV program: Old Tales of Nevada: Past and Present.
-He recently published his first book, “Anatomy of an Ingot” which follows the careers of three mining engineers and assayers who figured significantly in Nevada’s early silver mining boom.
-Paul presented a talk on his book here last year.
-Presently he is finishing another book about a Comstock Mining attorney who met an untimely death at the end of a gun held by his mistress who was a formerly a boarding house manager in Virginia City during the early days.
+He has published articles in professional journals, been a lecturer at the UNR’s Osher Lifelong Learning Institute, the Comstock Foundation, the Carson City Mint Museum and appeared on the local TV program: Old Tales of Nevada: Past and Present.
+His first book, “Anatomy of an Ingot” follows the careers of three mining engineers and assayers who figured significantly in Nevada’s early silver mining boom.
+Paul is presently finishing another book about a Comstock Mining attorney who met an untimely death at the end of a gun held by his mistress who was a formerly a boarding house manager in Virginia City during the early 1860’s.

 Come early and enjoy dinner before the lecture!
-We Serve dinner before the lecture at 5, 5:30, & 6 p.m.
+We Serve dinner before the lecture at 4:30, 5:00, and 5:30.

 Please fill out this reservation form to sign up for this exciting lecture: